calee14/NodeWorkspace/goog9/core_infra.md

 - Google Networks handle 40% of the internet 100 PoPs
     - 5ms latency for zones in network
 - Kubernetes can set quotas on requests to API
+    - **Kubernetes** is meant to run containerized applications across multiple nodes
 # Getting started with Google Cloud
 - **IAM = Identity and Access Management**
 - Create organization roles, project manager roles